kyma-project/community/CODE_OF_CONDUCT.md

 # Code of Conduct

-To read about the Code of Conduct of this project, go to the [this](/contributing/01-code-of-conduct.md) document.
+Each contributor and maintainer of this project agrees to follow the [community Code of Conduct](/contributing/01-code-of-conduct.md) that relies on the CNCF Code of Conduct.
+Read it to learn about the agreed standards of behavior, shared values that govern our community, and details on how to report any suspected Code of Conduct violations.